Allegheny Technologies

-Its titanium sponge plants are located in Albany, Oregon and Rowley, Utah.
-In total, ATI was said in 2012 to have capacity for 40 million pounds per annum, with the investment of $325 million in Rowley.
-The Rowley plant would have an annual capacity of 24 million pounds.
+The company operates from four geographic hubs: Specialty Materials in North and South Carolina; Specialty Rolled Products in Pennsylvania; Forged Products in Wisconsin; and Specialty Alloys & Components in Oregon.
+In addition, it has plants in Alabama, Florida, New York, Washington, Poland and China.

 History

 20th century mergers and acquisitions

 In 1939, the merger of Allegheny Steel of Pittsburgh and Ludlum Steel of Watervliet, New York created Allegheny Ludlum Corporation; prior to the merger, the companies had manufactured steel for the Chrysler Building and Empire State Building in New York City.
 Allegheny Steel had produced stainless steel brightwork for the Model A Ford starting in 1930.

 Through the 1970s, Allegheny Ludlum periodically cooperated with Ford to build several one-off promotional cars with stainless steel bodies.
 Three such cars are on display in the Crawford Auto-Aviation Museum.

 In 1978, the company acquired Wilkinson Sword and Scripto.
 A year later, Allegheny Ludlum acquired Kennedy Company, a maker of magnetic tape products for large computer systems for an undisclosed sum.
 In 1984, Allegheny Ludlum sold off Scripto to the Tokai Corporation of Japan.

 In 1986, the company suffered a $198 million operating loss and chairman Robert Buckley, stepped down amid accusations of mismanagement.
 In 1987, Wilkinson Sword was sold to Swedish Match for $230 million.